alphagov/finder-frontend/README.md

 $ ./startup.sh
 ```

+You can optionally add the `--live` flag to use live search data.

 If you are using the GDS development virtual machine then the application will be available on the host at [http://finder-frontend.dev.gov.uk/](http://finder-frontend.dev.gov.uk/)

 ## Running the test suite